timjzee/frankenstein-v2/articles/2018-11-12-frankenstein.markdown

 > prop_pbs_words
 [1] 0.1149133
 ```
 This shows that more than 11% of the 62421 words in the Frankenstein draft were penned by Percy.
 Surprisingly, this is a bit more than the 4000-5000 words estimated by Charles E. Robinson (2008, p.
 25), who created the annotated edition on which our own annotations are based.
-One explanation for this discrepancy is that, although the final pages of Chapter 18 were (re)written in Percy's hand, much of the text might have been based on an earlier draft by Mary.
+Our estimate might have been more in line with Robinson's if we had taken into account that, although the final pages of Chapter 18 were (re)written in Percy's hand, much of the text could have been based on an earlier draft by Mary.

 As a next step we could take a look at how Percy's contributions are distributed throughout the draft: